Unusual number

 In number theory, an unusual number is a natural number n whose largest prime factor is strictly greater than $\sqrt{n}$.

 A k-smooth number has all its prime factors less than or equal to k, therefore, an unusual number is non-$\sqrt{n}$-smooth.

+The term "unusual number" was coined by Daniel Greene and Donald Knuth, who also showed that, somewhat confusingly, they are asymptotically more dense than their "usual" counterparts.